Journal of European Periodical Studies

 Please refer to the MHRA Style Guide, 3rd edition, for full details on preparing your manuscript for publication.
 Unless otherwise specified below, contributions to JEPS should follow all spelling, punctuation, formatting, and referencing conventions set out in the MHRA Style Guide.
 It is available to download free of charge here.
-For the convenience of our authors we append the MHRA Quick Guide to the end of our own style sheet; the quick guide gives an abridged overview of the main points of MHRA style.
+The MHRA Quick Guide gives an abridged overview of the main points of MHRA style.

 The editors expect authors to have double-checked all quotations and other references to primary and secondary sources for accuracy before submission of their MS.